Race (film series): Race (2008)

 In the end, Ronny collects the insurance money from Rajiv and Sophia's death, along with the money from his own fake-death.
-Upon fleeing the city, he is stopped by Inspector RD, who had been revealed as Ranveer's childhood friends, too, and had helped Ronny fake his death and get the insurance money.
+Upon fleeing the city, he is stopped by Inspector RD, revealed as Ronny's childhood friend who had helped Ronny fake his own death and get the insurance money.
 Inspector RD takes his $25 million, only to find a bomb in the bag along with the money.
-The bomb does not detonate, and Ronny reveals that it was a mere precaution to see if RD would try to betray him and take all the money.
-Ranvir rewards RD for his relative honesty by allowing him to live, and the two drive off in opposite directions while RD hopes to never meet him again.
+The bomb does not detonate and Ronny reveals that it was a mere precaution to see if RD would try to betray him and take all the money.
+Ronny rewards RD for his relative honesty by allowing him to live and the two drive off in opposite directions, while RD hopes to never meet Ronny again.